 B.H.
 Roberts studied Native American Languages based on the idea that The Book of Mormon shows people all able to converse with one another.
 His findings were not supportive of the text.
 He noted that it would take much longer to develop such diverse dialects if they arose from a common origin, and that there exists no connection between the American languages and any of the Old World.
 The time limits named in The Book of Mormon were simply insufficient to account for vast divergences (see Studies of Book of Mormon, 91–92).

 Only the Maya had a complete written language in Pre-Columbian Americas, and it’s not terribly sophisticated.
-We’ve now translated 20+ Mayan languages and found zero mention of similar history or Egyptian writing.
-The Olmecs also had limited language, not nearly as complete, and the geography is wrong.
+Over twenty Mayan languages have been reliably translated, yet none mention similar history or contain Egyptian writing.
+The Olmecs had limited language, not nearly as complete, and the geography is totally wrong.
 Neither has any resemblance to Hebrew or Egyptian.
 The few attempts to link Jaredite names with Olmec language are deeply flawed.